 There are a billion different ways to be a parent, and obviously, the hubs and I have developed our own way of doing things over the past 7.5 months (time flies doesn’t it!?)
-Many people don’t believe you can be minimalist and have a baby, but we’re doing just that.
+Many people don’t believe you can be minimalist and have a baby, especially if you have grandparents buying birthday gifts and Christmas gifts and just-because gifts, but we’re doing just that.

 In the post below, I’ll outline my thought process.
 Really, it’s just for the people who asked me how to avoid all of the excesses that kids usually come with and not for the people who love having tons of toys and fun things around!